Arabian-vACC/library/docs/aerodrome/abu dhabi/gmp.md

 !!! note
       All VFR departures shall be assigned a discrete SSR code so that they may be identified on radar.

+!!! warning
+      As of March 2022 VFR route AA6 is suspended

 ### 3.8.2 VFR departures into controlled airspace
 !!! note
       VFR aircraft intending to climb into Abu Dhabi CTA (above 1500 ft) shall only be cleared after prior coordination with Approach/Departure control.
 Otherwise, they shall be instructed to remain outside controlled airspace after leaving the control zone.